 Withdrawing from a required course will be allowed.
 However, failure to complete a core class will delay your ability to graduate.
 All core classes must be completed in order to obtain your certificate, diploma, or bachelor degree.

 Students auditing a course are not required to complete assignments or take examinations, but simply take the course for their personal enrichment.
 No credit is granted for auditing a class, but students must register for the class.
 The fee for auditors is $200/class.
 Spouses of full-time students can take courses for credit or audit at no cost.

 Audited courses will appear on transcripts marked as “audit”, only if the student has attended at least 70% of the classes for the course.
 If a student withdraws from an audited course, they must let the registrar know.

-A decision to switch from audit to credit must be done before the beginning of the 2nd class.
-(A decision to switch from credit to audit must be made before the 3rd class period.)
+A decision to switch from audit to credit or vice versa must be done before the beginning of the 3rd class period.